Inception (2010) - Ten Years Later

 Plot & Thoughts

 Dreams are something that’s fun to explore in fiction because of how it allows people to experience wild and fantastic concepts or surreal visual adventures without compromising our sense of reality and disbelief, to some extent.
 There have been plenty of horror movies to utilize dreams to a small or significant extent over the years, but when it comes to the heist genre, there haven’t been many.
-Inception plays, not only with the surrealism of dreams, but with the actual heist genre as well, because it’s not about stealing anything.
+Inception plays, not only with the surrealism of dreams but with the actual heist genre as well, because it’s not about stealing anything.
 It’s about planting something instead.

-Cobb (Leonardo Dicaprio) is a man of various talents and skills that are particularly crafted to utilize a special futuristic device that allows people to control and navigate the dreamspace of a person.
-Doing so allows the mental explorers to tap in to the inner subconscious of a person’s mind.
+Cobb (Leonardo Dicaprio) is a man of various talents and skills that are particularly crafted to utilize a special futuristic device that allows people to control and navigate the dream space of a person.
+Doing so allows the mental explorers to tap into the inner subconscious of a person’s mind.
 Cobb is a master at it, but he’s also a damaged individual, which complicates things.
 He’s a fugitive from the law and he has to make his living as a mental thief, along with the help of his associate Arthur (Joseph Gordon-Levitt).
 After a botched attempt at stealing information from the mind of the powerful businessman, Saito (Ken Watanabe), the would-be victim turns around and recruits the two thieves to build a team capable of breaking into a person’s mind and planting an idea: Inception.
 Without much of a choice, Cobb and Arthur agree.
 A few other specialists are brought in, along with Ariadne (Ellen Page), a young college student who’s good at drawing mazes, I guess.
 She’s brought along because Cobb’s issues are getting in the way of being able to craft a unique dream that will allow the team to navigate the mind of a person safely.
 She’s also there to be the plot device of the movie that allows the characters to explain everything to the audience, and this movie has a lot of explaining to do.
 Inception is an example of a film that relies heavily on exposition to build its narrative, showing that exposition is not always a bad thing.
 That being said, even Inception doesn’t perfectly execute its use.

 inception02.png

 After wowing the audience with the initial action sequence involving the botched heist and the dream-within-a-dream sequences, it wastes little time getting to Ariadne so it can start explaining everything that is going on.
-Special devices originally designed for the military allow people to more lucidly control their dreams and reshape the world inside their own minds or inside the mind of someone else.
+Special devices originally designed for the military allow people to more lucidly control their dreams and reshape the world inside their own minds or inside the minds of others.
 This allows multiple people to share a dream together.
 Architects can build and craft the dream world like a maze, with exotic locations that act like fortresses holding secrets for people like Cobb to steal.
 There is a problem though.
 Everyone who is in the dream is injecting their own subconscious into the experience, which means that Cobb’s mental issues, like his antagonistic subconscious projection of his wife, Mol (Marian Cotiarde), are putting everyone at risk.
 And, after all, it wouldn’t be a heist movie if things went according to plan.

 Inception is not perfect, by any means, but it’s a fun ride.
 There’s a lot of information to take in, just to accept how the world works.
 However, if you manage to suspend your disbelief and get over that initial hurdle of trying to grasp all the concepts at play, it’s still a lot of fun to watch for a number of reasons.
 The action sequences are all brilliantly shot with a lot of slow-motion cameras, as well as some rotating room shots.
-In the era of computer-generated action sequences, Christopher Nolan’s films stand out more due to his preference towards the practical effects.
+In the era of computer-generated action sequences, Christopher Nolan’s films stand out more due to his preference for practical effects.
 The digital moments in Inception are noticeable as already being somewhat outdated, but since they’re so few in comparison to the traditional effects that required a ton of effort, money, and talent to put on the screen, it’s not much of a drawback.

 inception04.png

 The biggest drawbacks, which I’d argue are still pretty minor, come in when the big heist hits a snag.
 Ariadne—who has already exhausted her use and welcome thanks to Ellen Page’s innate ability to play nagging, smug women who think they’re the smartest person in the room, despite asking all the questions—spends a significant portion of the rest of the film psychoanalyzing and lecturing Cobb, while still being clueless and asking questions.
-Aside from having someone present to serve as the translator to the audience and for being the only woman among the sausage-fest of a heist team, Ariadne does not justify her presence for the rest of the film.
+Aside from having someone present to serve as the translator to the audience and being the only woman among the sausage-fest of a heist team, Ariadne does not justify her presence for the rest of the film.
 As I said, she doesn’t really have a personality—or a likable one at least.
 She just follows Cobb around and asks questions, which could have been asked by anyone else.
-I think that had a little more effort been made to make Ariadne a more interesting character, she wouldn’t be the nagging ball-and-chain she becomes by the end of the film.
+I think that had a little more effort has been made to make Ariadne a more interesting character, she wouldn’t be the nagging ball-and-chain she becomes by the end of the film.

-The other main drawbacks I have with the film has to do with Inception’s script.
+The other main drawbacks I have with the film have to do with Inception’s script.
 There are a few scenes scattered throughout the film that have some cheesy lines that could have been cut entirely.
-For example, when someone asks about a room full of people hooked up to the devices if they all just come here to sleep, a random character says, “No, they come here to wake up.”
+For example, when someone asks about a room full of people hooked up to devices if they all just come here to sleep, a random character says, “No, they come here to wake up.”
 It’s a pointless line said by a pointless character that is too dramatically vague and stupid for a movie that is trying to be so smart.
-A minor gripe, but these sort of lines are scattered around the script.
+A minor gripe, but these sorts of lines are scattered around the script.

 inception03.png

 Arguably more of an issue is how late into the film we learn about the concept of ‘Limbo.’
 At the halfway mark of the movie, when the heist has started and everything is in motion, the stakes have to be raised to make the heist have some real risk—they are all in a dream, after all.
 Unfortunately, in order to raise the stakes, they introduce the new concept of Limbo in a film that is already loaded with concepts.
 It starts to feel a little bloated with ideas by the end with the way that everything gets resolved.
-If this concept had been flushed out a bit more before the heist started, or at least defined at an earlier time, it would have been easier to accept when the stakes are raised.
+If this concept had been flushed out a bit more before the heist started, or at least defined at an earlier time, it would have been easier to accept when the stakes were raised.
 Again, if you can suspend your disbelief and just go along with all of it, you’ll have a good time.

 TL;DR (Conclusion)